-Your diet plays a major role in the health of your guty.
-If your poor eating habits cause your microbiome dysbiosis, a nutrition plan will work best for you.6
+Your diet plays a major role in the health of your gut.
+If your poor eating habits cause dysbiosis, a nutrition plan will work best for you.6

 Additionally, your doctor may ask you to:

 Sleep is a critical factor in the treatment of gut dysbiosis.
-A research study showed that total sleep time and increased sleep efficiency have positive correlations with total microbiome diversity.7
+A research study shows that total sleep time and increased sleep efficiency have positive correlations with total microbiome diversity.7

 Certain medications negatively impact gut health.
 This leads to dysbiosis in the intestinal microbiota.